julelang/manual/src/memory/raw-pointers/reference-pointers.md

 ### Global Variables

-Global variables cannot be reference pointer due to safety reasons.
-After assigned to global memory, reference pointer may be dangling, so pointer is dangling.
-Tracking lifetime of lvalues is expensive, therefore Jule is not allows reference pointers in global scope.
+Global variables cannot be reference pointers due to safety reasons.
+After assigned to global memory, the reference pointer may be dangling, so the pointer is dangling.
+Tracking the lifetime of lvalues is expensive; Jule does not allow reference pointers in the global scope.

-If you need reference pointer to global storage, use raw-pointer instead.
-Raw-pointers are part of the Unsafe Jule and reference pointers are safety masks for raw-pointers.
+If you need a reference pointer to global storage, use a raw-pointer instead.
+Raw-pointers are part of the Unsafe Jule, and reference pointers are safety masks for raw-pointers.
 So you can achieve with raw-pointers, with safety risks.

 ## Why Reference Pointers Accepts only Lvalue

-This is the result of the compiler trying to make sure things are safe.
-It always asks to reference pointer a variable to keep a good watch on your reference and make sure it's safe.
-This is an effort to guarantee that your reference will never be dangling because the scope of your variable is traceable.
+This is the result of the compiler ensuring that things are safe.
+It always asks to reference a variable to keep a good watch on your reference and make sure it's safe.
+This is an effort to ensure that your reference will never be dangling because the scope of your variable is clearly defined.

-An expression which is pointed to always must be variable based.
-For example, variables, structure (stored in variable) field or arrays.
-Slices are not supported because they might deallocate internal buffer to grow, so reference pointers are not safe for slices.
-But arrays always supported because they are guaranteed to be fixed size on stack at runtime always.
+An expression that is pointed to always must be variable-based.
+For example, variables, structure (stored in a variable), fields, or arrays.
+Slices are not supported because they might deallocate the internal buffer to grow, so reference pointers are not safe for slices.
+But arrays are always supported because they are guaranteed to be fixed size on the stack at runtime.

 ## Anonymous Functions with Reference Pointers

-Anonymous functions copies instead of referencing the definitions of the scope in which they are defined, for safety reasons.
+Anonymous functions copy instead of referencing the definitions of the scope in which they are defined, for safety reasons.
 Thus, a possible danger of dangling is prevented.
 But some copied things can be variables, one of them being references.
-Even if the references are copied, they will still continue to point to the same address as it is an address alias in nature.
+Even if the references are copied, they will continue to point to the same address, as it is an address alias in nature.
 Therefore, there is a danger of dangling the reference if it goes out of scope.
 To avoid this, Safe Jule does not allow you to use references from parent scopes.

 If you're sure it's safe to do so, [Unsafe Jule](/unsafe-jule/) lets you access such dangerous references.